carsonmagee/ProjectPortfolio/Reverse Polish Notation Calculator/README.md

 # Reverse Polish Notation Calculator

 This project is a fully functional version of a Reverse Polish Notation (RPN) Calculator, created using native C++ programming in the command line.
+Similar to the original programming of the RPN Calculator, this project uses a stack to input and output the equation variables through the calculator.
+The RPN Calculator has proven to be useful throughout the years since the equation formatting does not use parenthesis.
+For example, the infix expression (3 × 4) + (5 × 6) becomes 3 4 × 5 6 × + in reverse Polish notation.

 ## Motivation